Richemont Fails to Prove Parasitism as Court Sides with Louis Vuitton

 Conclusion

-This ruling makes it clear that innovation within a brand’s established identity is protected, giving brands the freedom to evolve while staying true to their foundation, and it provides assurance that brands can innovate within their own design language without the concern of being accused of copying.
+This ruling makes it clear that innovation within a brand’s established identity is protected, giving brands the freedom to evolve while staying true to their foundation, and it provides assurance that brands can innovate within their own visual identity without the concern of being accused of copying.

 Sources: